Rosenblatt Maintains Penguin Solutions (PENG) Buy Recommendation

 What is the Fund Sentiment?

-There are 286 funds or institutions reporting positions in Penguin Solutions.
-This is an decrease of 187 owner(s) or 39.53% in the last quarter.
-Average portfolio weight of all funds dedicated to PENG is 0.19%, an increase of 1.41%.
-Total shares owned by institutions decreased in the last three months by 53.94% to 33,199K shares.
-The put/call ratio of PENG is 0.35, indicating a bullish outlook.
+There are 288 funds or institutions reporting positions in Penguin Solutions.
+This is an increase of 17 owner(s) or 6.27% in the last quarter.
+Average portfolio weight of all funds dedicated to PENG is 0.19%, an increase of 3.55%.
+Total shares owned by institutions increased in the last three months by 7.23% to 33,241K shares.
+The put/call ratio of PENG is 0.44, indicating a bullish outlook.

 What are Other Shareholders Doing?